sean-marten/homework1/README.md

 # Code Refactor

-This repository contains refactored code of a functioning webpage describing SEO for a company as part of a homework assignment for UC Berkeley Coding Bootcamp.
+This repository contains refactored code of a functioning webpage describing Search Engine Optimization (SEO) for a company as part of a homework assignment for UC Berkeley Coding Bootcamp.

 ## Improvements